A medical professional in scrubs and gloves examines brain scans displayed on a large screen in a surgical environment.

 Contact Our Mount Laurel Offices

 The best way to explore your full range of recovery options is to talk to an experienced lawyer.
-We are ready to talk to you today and help you evaluate your options.
-Call our Mount Laurel offices toll free at 856-437-0969, or contact us online today to schedule a free initial consultation.
+We are ready to speak to you today and help you evaluate your options.
+Call our Mount Laurel offices toll-free at 856-727-1991, or contact us online today to schedule a free initial consultation.
 We handle all workplace accident claims on a contingency basis.